Covid 19 coronavirus: Jacinda Ardern announces mortgage holiday for affected workers in scheme with banks

 The $6.25 billion Business Finance Guarantee Scheme will provide short-term credit to cushion the financial distress on solvent small and medium-sized firms affected by the Covid-19 crisis.

-The package will include a six-month principal and interest payment holiday for mortgage holders and SME customers whose incomes have been affected by the economic disruption from Covid-19.
+The package will include a six-month principal and interest payment holiday for mortgage holders and SME customers whose incomes have been affected.

 The scheme will include a limit of $500,000 per loan and will apply to firms with a turnover of between $250,000 and $80 million per annum.
 The loans will be for a maximum of three years and expected to be provided by the banks at competitive, transparent rates.